 What AI workflow automation actually does

-That gap is your advantage—if you move now.
+That's your advantage, if you move now.

 Auto-routing to the right approvers

-Instead of manually forwarding emails, content automatically goes to the right person based on type, campaign, or brand.
+Instead of manually forwarding emails, content goes to the right person based on type, campaign, or brand.
 No more chasing down who needs to see what.

 Pre-checking before human review